clairette0000/symfony-docs-fr/cookbook/templating/PHP.rst

     Hello <?php echo $name ?>!

 The ``HelloBundle::layout.html.php`` notation sounds familiar, doesn't it?
 It is the same notation used to reference a template.
-The ``::`` part simply means that the controller element is empty, so the corresponding file is directly stored under ``views/``.
+La partie ``::`` signifie simplement que le controller est vide.
+En conséquence, le fichier correspondant est directement stocké dans ``views/``.

 Now, let's have a look at the ``layout.html.php`` file: